 I have a nagging feeling that goes with me for a few months now.

-There hasn’t been any new book published about WebRTC in over a year.
+There hasn’t been any new book published about learning WebRTC development in over a year.

 I believe June 2015 was the last time a new WebRTC book got published.